Daniil-Kost/url_manager/readme.md

 **Installation**
-1) Open your terminal and setup new virtualenv with following command
+1) Open your terminal and setup new virtualenv with the following command
 (replace virtualenv_name to your custom value): `virtualenv -p python3.6 virtualenv_name`

 2) Go to the virtualenv directory: `cd virtualenv_name`

 3) Use the following command: `source bin/activate`

+4) Clone project from the GiHub: `git clone https://github.com/Daniil-Kost/url_manager.git`

+5) Go to the project directory: `cd url_manager`

+6) Install requirements: `pip3 install -r requirements.txt`

+7) Setup SQLite DataBase with following command: `python manage.py migrate`

+**Usage**

+1) Run command `python manage.py runserver`
+2) Go to the http://localhost:8000 on your browser